 • 87 percent of all human-produced carbon dioxide emissions come from the burning of fossil fuels like coal, natural gas and oil.

-• The largest human source of carbon dioxide emissions is from the combustion of fossil fuels.
-What are the biggest contributors to global warming?
 Fossil fuels – coal, oil and gas – are by far the largest contributor to global climate change, accounting for over 75 per cent of global greenhouse gas emissions and nearly 90 per cent of all carbon dioxide emissions.

 Agriculture/food production produces carbon dioxide through what is known as a biogenic carbon cycle.
-What is a biogenic carbon cycle?

 The biogenic carbon cycle centers on the ability of plants to absorb and sequester carbon.
 Plants have the unique ability to remove carbon dioxide (CO2) from the atmosphere and deposit that carbon into plant leaves, roots, and stems while oxygen is released back into the atmosphere.